 Residents may desire additional lighting in their neighborhood.
 In order to ensure a neighborhood is in agreement with a new streetlight, the requesting resident will be required to gather signatures from a majority of residents on a street and submit the signatures to Colorado Springs Utilities.
 The petition form can be found below.
 In instances where crime occurs, Colorado Springs Police Department may request lighting be added, and the streetlights team may install a streetlight without neighborhood approval.

-If you need assistance with any of these streetlight-related issues, please send your request to email@example.com or report it using the GoCOS! website or smartphone app for Apple or Android.
+If you need assistance with any of these streetlight-related issues, please send your request to email@example.com.
 Please include streetlight pole numbers, nearest street address, or cross streets in your request.

 How are we improving the streetlight system?